-5 ways to make sure that you don't fall online life insurance scams
+5 Ways to make sure that you don’t fall for one of those online term insurance quote scams

-You know the ones iIm talking about where you give up a bunch of personal information and 10 life insurance agents ring your phone off the hook in the next 5 hours?
+You know the ones I’m talking about where you give up a bunch of personal information and 10 life insurance agents ring your phone off the hook in the next 5 hours?

-if this has happened to you, then read this Guide to know how to avoid this scam!
+If this has happened to you, then read this to know how to avoid this scam!

 That’s why we’ve assembled our term life insurance engine to be the best option there is to get online life insurance rates.